-Apart from MIDI configuration, the Global settings screen also allows configuration of the Corner Matrix button defined by the Sticky Corner Matrix option.
-If enabled, the Corner Matrix button alternates between visible and hidden Corner Matrix.
-If disabled, the Corner Matrix stays visible only as long as the button is pressed.
+Apart from MIDI configuration, the Global settings screen also contains the following configuration options:

+- If Sticky Corner Matrix is enabled, the Corner Matrix button alternates between visible and hidden Corner Matrix.
+If disabled, the Corner Matrix stays visible only as long as the button is pressed. - The Knob speed selector allows to increase the rate of change of the 25 rotary encoders on the front panel. - The Screen brightness configures the LCD screen brightness in 10 steps.